dabeaz/curio/docs/devel.rst

     async def main():
         async with TaskGroup() as g:
             await g.spawn(server, g)
-            await for task in g:
+            async for task in g:
                  # task is a completed task.
 Could look at it or ignore it
                  pass